Skip to content

 South Point Antigua

-South Point Antigua is a 4-star hotel and part of the Antigua Yacht Club Marina in Falmouth Harbour.
+South Point Antigua is a 4-star hotel part of the Antigua Yacht Club Marina in Falmouth Harbour.
 This boutique hotel offers attractive views of the bay and the giant yachts that take to the waves.
-The winter season, which is the yachting season, is an excellent time of the year to visit as their views seem to be even more spectacular.
+The winter season, which is the yachting season, is an excellent time of the year to visit, as the views seem to be even more spectacular.

 Rooms at the hotel exude luxury with their large terraces.
 In addition, each suite comes with a private chef who cooks your meals in their fully equipped kitchen.
-If you want to dine outside your suite, the hotel has a sushi bar and a restaurant with Mediterranean and Middle Eastern menus.
+If you want to dine outside your suite, the hotel has a sushi bar and a Mediterranean and Middle Eastern restaurant.

 Jumby Bay Island

 Jumby Bay Island is the most exclusive resort in the country.
 It is located right off the coast on a 300-acre private island.
-Access to the blissful and exclusive Jumby Bay Island is limited to those staying at the resort.
+Resort guests are limited to access to the blissful and exclusive Jumby Bay Island.

 Jumby Bay Island is a haven for nature lovers; it has abundant tropical flora and wildlife that you can see in this part of the world.
 The white natural beaches are another beautiful part of this hideaway.
 The hotel features access to the private beach for all guests.

 Jumby Bay Island also features private balconies and babysitting services, not to mention a wide array of family-oriented activities.
-The resort has 3 pools and a spa to enjoy.
-The Estate House, the resort’s fine dining restaurant, is one of the best places to eat in the Caribbean; it is a must-visit!
+The resort has three pools and a spa.
+The Estate House, the resort’s fine-dining restaurant, is one of the best places to eat in the Caribbean; it is a must-visit!

 Siboney Beach Club

-The beach club features a fabulous tropical garden filled with birds and local flowers.
-It is the perfect place to sit and relax among the island’s nature.
-The on-site Coconut Grove Restaurant has palms growing through its roof and dining tables that are separated by a ribbon of sand from the Caribbean Sea.
+The beach club features a fabulous tropical garden with birds and local flowers.
+It is the perfect place to sit and relax in the island’s natural environment.
+The on-site Coconut Grove Restaurant has palms growing through its roof and dining tables separated by a ribbon of sand from the Caribbean Sea.

 St. James Club and Villas